guardian/vagrants/README.md

 `hadoop_precise64`
 ---------------------
 The basic Ubuntu box with a Hadoop setup.
+Note that clients must start the Hadoop services they require.
+Starting without client services allows this box to be used in various Hadoop configurations.

     /opt/vagrant/bin/vagrant init hadoop_precise64 http://path-to-hadoop_precise64.box
     /opt/vagrant/bin/vagrant up